 Every quiet leader must not be an introvert, but they are positive role models who head teams and often solve problems by collaboration rather than dominance and loudness.

-Quiet leaders are reserved and reflective.
-They are not confrontational or loud and have a way of passing a strong message without creating scenes.
+- Reserved and reflective: They are not confrontational or loud and have a way of passing a strong message without creating scenes.

-The silent leader uses love, compassion, understanding, patience, and other non-intrusive qualities to influence and command subordinates, creating that balance between competence and humility
+- Patience and compassion: The silent leader uses love, compassion, understanding, patience, and other non-intrusive qualities to influence and command subordinates, creating that balance between competence and humility.

 Silent leaders are seldom noticed, but when they are noticed, it sticks